Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Introduction

 \section{Introduction}

-Employing the Wiener stochastic process \cite{wiener} for Wierstrass-like functions (the so called fractal functions) on a flat space manifold we have proved in \cite{varshovi1} that the scalar quantum field theory stems from the Brownian motion of fractal functions along the time direction.\footnote{See \cite{folland} for a nice presentation of the Wiener stochastic process and its applications as a probability measure.} Actually, this consequence stands on a complex footing which consists of \textbf{i)} \emph{Fractals} and \textbf{ii)} \emph{Brownian motion}.
-In fact, fractal functions are continuous but nowhere differentiable functions on the whole (or a widespread subset of) of the underlying domain.
+This paper tries to insert gravity into the measure-theoretic formulation of Feynman's path-integral measure we established recently in \cite{varshovi1}.
+To have a self-contained perusal this introduction is devoted to providing a brief description of the contents of \cite{varshovi1} and expressing the idea of its generalization to non-flat closed Riemannian manifolds.
+We remark that by employing the Wiener stochastic process \cite{wiener}\footnote{See \cite{folland} for a nice presentation of the Wiener stochastic process and its applications as a probability measure.} in the Hilbert space of quantum states on a flat manifold via the framework of fractality to renormalize the integration in infinite dimensions we have recently derived in \cite{varshovi1} a mathematically well-defined path-integral measure for scalar quantum field theory, the so-called \emph{Wiener fractal measure}.
+The mentioned consequence stands on a combined footing that consists of two basis:\\ \textbf{i)} The concept of \emph{fractality} of continuous functions (quantum states). \textbf{ii)} The Wiener path-integral formulation of \emph{Brownian motion}.\\

+Although the latter is a well-known topic in probability theory, the former needs more explanation.
+In fact, the fractality as the most pivotal concept in Wilsonian renormalization settling in the core of path-integral measure is an analytical property of continuous functions defined based on the Fourier-Laplace expansions revealing the weight of their self-similarity and non-differentiability \cite{varshovi1}.
+This property is, indeed, figured out by studying the analytic features of Weierstrass-like functions which we refer to as the \emph{fractal functions}.

+The fractal functions are continuous but non-differentiable in their domain except on a small subset.
 We studied them according to the properties of the Weierstrass functions \cite{weierstrass} and their asymptotic behavior in Fourier coefficients.
-Following the Hardy's results \cite{hardi} we obtained a non-linear differential equation for such asymptotic behaviors of fractal functions.
-By solving the differential equation we established that $f:S\to \mathbb R$, with $S=[-L,L]^D$, is a fractal function if for each $\sigma >0$, $\mu\geq 0$, and $\ell >0$ there exists some Fourier mode $n=(n_1,\cdots,n_D)\in \mathbb Z^D$, so that
+Following Hardy's results \cite{hardi} we obtained a non-linear differential equation for such asymptotic behaviors of fractal functions whose solution establishes that $f:S\to \mathbb R$ is a fractal function if for each $\sigma >0$, $\mu\geq 0$, and $\ell >0$ there exists some Fourier mode $n=(n_1,\cdots,n_D)\in \mathbb Z^D$, so that